-Contract Acquisition Costs
+Contract Costs

-During the quarter ended September 30, 2020, we made cash payments aggregating \$345,000 for sublicense fees which we were obligated to make pursuant to our PH94B license from Pherin, and fees for consulting services exclusively related to the EverInsight Agreement.
+Subsequent to June 30, 2020, we expect to make cash payments aggregating \$345,000 for sublicense fees which we are obligated to make pursuant to our PH94B license from Pherin, and fees for consulting services exclusively related to the EverInsight Agreement.
 Additionally, on June 24, 2020, we issued 233,645 unregistered shares of our common stock, valued at \$125,000, as partial compensation for consulting services exclusively related to the EverInsight Agreement.
-These sublicense fees and consulting payments and the fair value of the common stock issued, aggregating \$470,000, were incurred solely as a result of obtaining the EverInsight Agreement, and, accordingly, have been capitalized as deferred contract acquisition costs in our Condensed Consolidated Balance Sheet.
-Capitalized contract acquisition costs are amortized over the period in which we expect to satisfy the performance obligations under the EverInsight Agreement and the amortization expense has been included in general and administrative expenses in our Condensed Consolidated Statement of Operations and Comprehensive Loss.
-In the quarter and six months ended September 30, 2020, we amortized \$31,400 to general and administrative expense in recognition of the services performed under the arrangement.
-There has been no impairment loss in relation to the costs capitalized.
+These sublicense fees and consulting payments were incurred solely as a result of obtaining the EverInsight Agreement, and will, accordingly, be capitalized as contract acquisition costs.
+Capitalized contract acquisition costs are amortized over the period in which we expect to satisfy the performance obligations under the arrangement and will be included in general and administrative expenses.
+At June 30, 2020, the \$125,000 fair value of the common stock issued has been recorded as a prepaid asset.
+In subsequent periods, the aggregate costs of \$470,000 incurred to obtain the EverInsight Agreement will be capitalized as contract acquisition costs and amortized as indicated.
+In the quarter ended June 30, 2020, no amounts were amortized to expense, as services have not yet commenced under the arrangement.